 If the candidate is already working for the employer on a valid work permit, the employer does not need to meet recruitment requirements.

-Once a candidate secures a validated job offer from an employer, they can submit an expression of interest for a Certificat de sélection du Québec (CSQ) through the Arrima portal as part of the Quebec Regular Skilled Worker (QSW) program.
+Once a candidate secures a validated job offer from an employer, they will can submit an an expression of interest for a Certificat de sélection du Québec (CSQ) through the Arrima portal as part of the Quebec Regular Skilled Worker (QSW) program.

 Quebec then holds regular Arrima draws, in which they invite candidates to apply for permanent selection.